yyoshiaki/VIRTUS2/README.md

 - note that you cannnot use `\`in --outFileNamePrefix_*
 - STAR will require memory at least 30GB.
 Check your resources.
 - Some options instead of docker are available.
 Specify cwltool option `--user-space-docker-cmd=udocker`, `--singularity`.
 - You can specify another host's reference URL such as the mouse in createindex steps, but note that virus references are designed for human viruses.
 We don't guarantee the result when you changed the reference species.
-- When you feel the sequence depth may be insufficient, see `virusAligned.filtered.sortedByCoord.out.bam` which conteins mapped reads assigned to viruses.
-Users can adjust the cutoff by `--hit_cutoff`.
-For screening viruses, we recommend users set the cutoff to a low number such as 50.

 ## VIRTUS2 for single cell RNAseq

 ### virus detection for 10x or Dropseq

 10x and Dropseq use paired-end sequences.
 The second fastq file contains only transcript's sequences.
 We recommend users first to run `VIRTUS.SE.cwl` for the second reads　as a virome-wide screening.
-For detected viruses, users can quantify in several ways; 1) [cellrenger with a modified reference](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr), 2) run [STAR solo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md#barcode-and-cdna-on-the-same-mate) with a custom reference, 3) run alevin for the detected virus. `createindex_singlevirus.cwl` can be used for building the index for [Alevin](https://salmon.readthedocs.io/en/latest/alevin.html).
+For detected viruses, users can quantify in several ways; 1) [cellrenger with a modified reference](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr), 2) run [STAR solo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md#barcode-and-cdna-on-the-same-mate) with a custom reference, 3) run alevin for the detected virus. `createindex_singlevirus.cwl` in VIRTUS1 can be used for building the index for [Alevin](https://salmon.readthedocs.io/en/latest/alevin.html).
 For example, the Dropseq's output from SRR8315715 can be screened like the command below.

 ```
 ./VIRTUS.SE.cwl \